Moths and Butterflies Course (Two-day non-residential)

 Course content outline:

 Day 1 – The course will start in the Jenner Hall with an introduction to Lepidoptera.
-Inspection of moth traps set out the previous evening, a local walk to North Meadow NNR to look at the resident butterflies, finishing day 1 at the Jenner Hall for a roundup and refreshments.
+Inspection of moth traps set out the previous evening.
+After lunch we will go on a local walk to North Meadow NNR to look at the resident butterflies, finishing day 1 at the Jenner Hall for a roundup and refreshments.

 Your Tutor: David Brown